 bash build.sh

-This produces a static binary via compile-chez-program run.ss --static.
+This produces a static binary via compile-chez-program --full-chez run.ss --static.

 scheme --script run.ss